First Nations of North America

 Assiniboine Language Lessons and Linguistic Descriptions

-The tribal college's homepage has audio greetings in male and female Assiniboine and Gros Ventre.
+Audio greetings from the Montana reservation in male and female Assiniboine and Gros Ventre.

 Assiniboine orthography and text example.